Exotic topological order in fractal spin liquids: Topological spin liquid

 \subsection{Topological phase transition}

 A quantum many-body system with topological order can be viewed as condensation of extended objects with a variety of geometric shapes.
-It is natural to expect that two ground states with different types of extended objects exhibit totally different physical properties, and thus belong to distinct topological phases.
-In this subsection, we make this intuition more precise by arguing that two spin systems with topologically different classes of logical operators are always separated by quantum phase transitions.
+It is natural to expect that two ground states with different types of extended objects belong to different topological phases.
+In this subsection, we make this intuition more precise by arguing that two spin systems with topologically different classes of logical operators are separated by quantum phase transitions.

-We begin by reviewing a basic idea of classification of quantum phases by following~\cite{Bravyi06, Chen10}.
-The notion of quantum phases characterizes long-range ground state properties of a many-body quantum system with mass gap at zero temperature.
-Ground states in different quantum phases cannot be connected smoothly at the thermodynamic limit.
-Let us consider two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ of two different gapped Hamiltonian $H_{A}$ and $H_{B}$ and ask if they are separated by quantum phase transitions (non-analytic changes of ground state properties) or not.
-Two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are said to be in different quantum phases when there always exist some quantum phase transitions between $H_{A}$ and $H_{B}$ regardless of choices of paths connecting $H_{A}$ and $H_{B}$.
+Quantum phases are characterized by long-range entanglement of a many-body quantum system with mass gap at zero temperature.
+Ground states in different quantum phases cannot be connected continuously at the thermodynamic limit.
+Let us consider two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ of two different gapped Hamiltonian $H_{A}$ and $H_{B}$ and ask if they are separated by quantum phase transitions (non-analytic changes of ground state properties).
+Two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are said to be in different quantum phases when there always exist quantum phase transitions between $H_{A}$ and $H_{B}$ regardless of paths between $H_{A}$ and $H_{B}$.
 Conversely, if there exists a continuous change from $H_{A}$ to $H_{B}$ without crossing quantum phase transitions, two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are in the same quantum phase.
-In summary, one has the following classification principle: \ba{ \mbox{Being always separated by QPTs} \ \Leftrightarrow \ \mbox{Different quantum phases} }